gayatriparaskar/Burhanpur_city_backend/ENQUIRY_SYSTEM_SIMPLE_DOCUMENTATION.md

 ## System Flow

-1. **User submits enquiry** → Only description, category, subCategory required
+1. **User submits enquiry** → Only message, category, subCategory required
 2. **System finds businesses** → All businesses in that category/subcategory
 3. **Notifications sent** → To all relevant business owners with user name and phone
 4. **Business owners respond** → Via notification system